 Princeton University Technology Overview

-Princeton is seeking to identify appropriate partners for the further development and commercialization of this technology.
+Princeton is currently seeking commercial partners for the further development and commercialization of this opportunity.